refatmonjur/FitnessApp/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category: Health & Fitness
+- Category: Health & Fitness
-- **Mobile: Primarily a mobile app iPhone users
+-Mobile: Primarily a mobile app iPhone users
-- **Story: Helps users with workouts and fitness
+-Story: Helps users with workouts and fitness
-- **Market: Anyone can choose to use the app and would find it helpful
-- **Habit:The app could be used daily or depending on users fitness level
+-Market: Anyone can choose to use the app and would find it helpful -Habit:The app could be used daily or depending on users fitness level
-- **Scope: First we would help user with basic fitness needs.
+-Scope: First we would help user with basic fitness needs.
 Later, we can add finding training partners, groups, and food tracking.

 ## Product Spec